varabyte/kotter/README.md

 `waitForSignal` will just pass through without stopping.

-Finally, there's a `runUntilSignal` method you can use, which acts just like `runUntilFinished` but with a `waitForSignal` at the end, so you only need to call `signal` at some point to progress:
+Finally, there's a `runUntilSignal` method you can use, which acts just like `runUntilFinished` but with a `waitForSignal` already at the end, so you only need to call `signal` at some point to progress:

 ```kotlin
 val fileDownloader by KonsoleVar(FileDownloader("..."))